JPMorgan reaches agreement to increase stake in China mutual fund venture to 100%

 JPMorgan said last August that it had won an auction to increase its stake in CIFM to 51% from 49%. ($1 = 7.0978 Chinese yuan renminbi)

-(Reporting by Zhang Yan and Ryan Woo in Beijing; Editing by Alex Richardson)
+(Reporting by Zhang Yan and Ryan Woo in Beijing; Editing by Alex Richardson and Raju Gopalakrishnan)

 ((Zoey.Zhang@thomsonreuters.com;))